jadf970/snykins/README.md

 make start
 ```

 Jenkins will now be available at [localhost:8080](http://localhost:8080o).
+The username and password are both `admin`.

 ### Cleanup